Part I: Two New Testament Illustrations

 “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: “Death is swallowed up in victory.”

 O Hades, where is your victory?”

 "The sting of death is sin, and the strength of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.

 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.”
 (1 Corinthians 15:50-58)

-In heavenly, subjective time, God’s great reality-check will require whatever time one-on-one is required.
+In heavenly, subjective time, God’s great reality-check will require whatever time each of us, one-on-one, requires.

 “Nevertheless when one turns to the Lord, the veil is taken away.
 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.